retropean/ScrapyM/README.md

 To crawl and dump CSV with data, navigate to the root directory in the command line and run the following:

 <code>scrapy crawl mb -o [filename].csv -t csv</code>

+The script will generate a .csv file in the root directory that will contain all of the scraped data.